build-on-aws/bedrock-agent-txt2sql/README.md

 - In the Bedrock console, navigate to 'Agents'.
 - Select the created agent, then choose 'Delete'.

-4. Deregister Knowledge Base in Bedrock:
-- Access the Bedrock console, then navigate to “Knowledge base” under the Orchestration tab.
-- Select, then delete the created knowledge base.

-5. Clean Up Cloud9 Environment:
+54	Clean Up Cloud9 Environment:
 - Navigate to the Cloud9 management console.
 - Select the Cloud9 environment you created, then delete.